James Cahill (snooker player): Amateur career and World Snooker Championship

 At the 2019 World Championship, Cahill was given a qualifying wildcard spot by the World Professional Billiards and Snooker Association, despite being an amateur.
 He played Andrew Higginson in the first round of qualifying, and led 7–0 and 8–2, before Higginson won 7 straight frames to lead 9–8.
 Cahill won the last two frames of the match to win 10–9 and progress to the second round of qualifying.
 He then defeated Michael Holt 10–7, to set up a final qualifying round match against fellow amateur player Michael Judge.
 Cahill defeated Judge 10–6 to become the first amateur player to play at the main stages of the world championships at the Crucible Theatre.

 In the first round of the championship, Cahill drew world number one and five-time champion Ronnie O'Sullivan.
 Cahill led 5–4 after the first session of the match and won three of the four frames at the start of the next session to lead 8–5.
 O'Sullivan won the following three frames to tie the match at 8–8 before Cahill won the final two frames and the match 10–8.
 After beating O'Sullivan, Cahill commented "I am over the moon, to beat the best player in the world and hold myself together on my Crucible debut."
-The match was referred to as the "biggest shock in Crucible history" by the British Broadcasting Corporation, with master of ceremonies Rob Walker introducing him as "the giant killer" for having defeated two world number ones as an amateur.
+The match was referred to as the "biggest shock in Crucible history" by the BBC, with master of ceremonies Rob Walker introducing him as "the giant killer" for having defeated two world number ones as an amateur.

 Following the victory, Cahill drew world number 15 Stephen Maguire in the last 16, in a best of 25 frames match.